Why Pet Vaccinations are a Staple in Veterinary Medicine

 When to Vaccinate Your Pet

-Cats and dogs should begin their first series of vaccines at about 6-8 weeks old, though this can vary based on their health.
-While rabies and distemper vaccines are generally a given for every pet due to the severity of the diseases they protect against, we will also need to discuss your pet’s lifestyle to decide whether they’ll need additional protection.
-Bordetella, Leukemia and Lyme are all recommended if your pet’s lifestyle puts them at a higher risk of encountering or contracting these illnesses.
+Cats and dogs should begin their first series of vaccines at about 8 weeks old.
+While Rabies, Distemper, and Leptospirosis vaccines are generally a given for every pet due to the severity of the diseases they protect against, we will also need to discuss your pet’s lifestyle to decide whether they’ll need additional protection.
+Bordetella, Leukemia, and Lyme are all recommended if your pet’s lifestyle puts them at a higher risk of encountering or contracting these illnesses.

 Our team is available 7 days a week to help you choose the best vaccines for your pet’s health and longevity.
 Contact our hospital today at (708) 248-8888 for more information and to schedule an appointment.